Confused by all these new laws and what makes an AR-15 “featureless” so you might not have to register it as an assault weapon (AW)?

 A featureless rifle is one that does not have any of the following: pistol grip, thumbhole stock, telescoping or folding stock, flash hider, grenade or flare launcher, or forward pistol grip.
 A featureless rifle allows the use of detachable magazines and lawfully owned standard-capacity magazines.

-*UPDATE* Jan 9, 2017 with a TLDR section on the new California Assault Weapon laws.
+*UPDATE* March, 2017 with a TLDR section on the new California Assault Weapon laws + favorite new bullet button.

 A little confused?
 We’ve got you covered.

 Learn exactly what makes an AR-15 “featureless,” how it allows the use of the magazine release and larger magazines, and how to build one with recommendations for appropriate grips, stocks, and muzzle devices.

 Plus where to buy fully-assembled featureless rifles so you can still get AR-15’s in CA and NY.

 Disclaimer that this is not legal advice and you should double-check everything, especially since the laws surrounding this always seem to be in flux.
 I’m also writing this mostly towards residents in California, but New York residents can also benefit.

 First, let’s go over what makes an AR “featureless” before diving into the laws.

 This works for other semi-auto centerfire rifles but I’m using the example of the AR-15 since it’s the most popular.